Military career of Adolf Hitler: 1916–1918

 On 19 November 1918, Hitler was discharged from the Pasewalk hospital and returned to Munich.
 Arriving on 21 November, he was assigned to 7th Company of the 1st Replacement Battalion of the 2nd Infantry Regiment.
 In December he was reassigned to a Prisoner of War camp in Traunstein as a guard.
-There he would stay until the camp dissolved January 1919.
+There he would stay until the camp dissolved in January 1919.

 He returned to Munich and spent a few months in barracks waiting for reassignment.
 Munich, then part of the People's State of Bavaria, was in a state of chaos with a number of assassinations occurring, including that of socialist Kurt Eisner who was shot dead in Munich by a German nationalist on 21 February 1919.
 His rival Erhard Auer was also wounded in an attack.
 Other acts of violence were the killings of both Major Paul Ritter von Jahreiß and the conservative MP Heinrich Osel.
-In this political turmoil, Berlin sent in the military – called the "White Guards of Capitalism" by the communists.
+In this political turmoil, Berlin sent in the military–called the "White Guards of Capitalism" by the communists.
 On 3 April 1919, Hitler was elected as the liaison of his military battalion and again on 15 April.
 During this time he urged his unit to stay out of the fighting and not join either side.
 The Bavarian Soviet Republic was officially crushed on 6 May 1919, when Lt.
 General Burghard von Oven and his military forces declared the city secure.
 In the aftermath of arrests and executions, Hitler denounced a fellow liaison, Georg Dufter, as a Soviet "radical rabble-rouser."
 Other testimony he gave to the military board of inquiry allowed them to root out other members of the military that "had been infected with revolutionary fervor."
 For his anti-communist views he was allowed to avoid discharge when his unit was disbanded in May 1919.

+Impact of World War I on Hitler's military thinking

+Historian Steven J. Zaloga argued that Hitler was strongly influenced in his military vision by his experiences during World War I. This manifested in Hitler's belief in the importance of will and morale for victory, as he –like many other Germans of his generation– believed the stab-in-the-back myth.
+Accordingly, he became convinced that Germany could win World War II as long as it maintained its willingness to fight.